-(a) In connection with the Corporate Reorganization, LMF issued 68,627 shares of common stock to BRR Holding, LLC and 3,431,373 shares of common stock to CGR63, LLC.
-These issuances were exempt pursuant to Section 4(2) under the Securities Act as transactions by an issuer not involving a public offering without solicitation and where the purchasers received or had access to adequate information about the registrant.
-All of the purchases were made in exchange for membership interests of LMF-LLC.
+(a) In connection with the Corporate Reorganization, LMF will issue 41,176 shares of common stock to BRR Holding, LLC and 2,058,824 shares of common stock to CGR63, LLC.
+These issuances are anticipated to be exempt pursuant to Section 4(2) under the Securities Act as transactions by an issuer not involving a public offering without solicitation and where the purchasers received or had access to adequate information about the registrant.
+All of the purchases will be made in exchange for membership interests of LMF-LLC.